nsacyber/goSecure/README.md

 ## About goSecure

-goSecure is an easy-to-use and portable Virtual Private Network (VPN) system.
+goSecure is an easy-to-use and portable Virtual Private Network (VPN) solution.

 To get started or for more information see https://iadgov.github.io/goSecure/